-Mortise chisels are used for “chopping” out mortise joints.
+Mortise chisels (or “mortice” chisels) are used for “chopping” out mortise joints.
 They take a real beating, so they need to be tough.
-I mentioned above that I didn’t like my set of Narex bench chisels very much.
-I have, however, had pretty good luck with my Narex Mortise Chisels.
-However, I made the typical newbie mistake of buying the whole set of 6 mortise chisels.
-This isn’t necessary!
-So I sold my whole set.
-You only need to start out with one mortise chisel (either a 1/4″ or 9/32″ or 5/16″).
-That size will work perfectly with board thicknesses of 3/4″ or 7/8″.
-Think about it: you determine the size of a mortise and from there a tenon.
+Several years ago I purcahsed a set of Narex Mortise Chisels to test out.
+You most certainly won’t need to purchase a whole set of mortise chisels to start off with, unless you plan on chopping multiple sizes of mortises.
+Realistically you only need to start out with one or two mortise chisel.
+My favorite mortise chisel size is 3/8″…not too small and not too big.
+I also like 1/4″ and 5/16″).
+All three of those sizes will work great with board thicknesses of 3/4″ or 7/8″.
+Think about it: you determine the size of a mortise and from there you make a tenon.

 Chris Schwarz and Peter Follansbee love the classically revived English “Pigsticker” mortise chisels made by Ray Iles in Sheffield, England.
 Read Chris’s review (here) and Peter’s review (here).
-They’re sometimes available at Tools for Working Wood here for under $70 each, although they’re often sold out of 1/4″ and 5/16″ (the most popular sizes).
+They’re sometimes available at Tools for Working Wood here for under $70 each, although they’re often sold out of popular sizes.

-But I finally discovered Jim Bode Tools has the best selection of Pig Sticker mortise chisels.
-All are about $35-$36 (free shipping).
+Jim Bode Tools has the best selection of antique Pig Sticker mortise chisels.
+All are about $35 with free shipping.
 Here are some links to vintage mortise chisels for sale:

 Buy Paring Chisels

 Paring chisels are used for fine paring (or hand trimming) of joints.
 You can pare with normal bevel edge chisels, but paring chisels can help with creating smoother joints.
-They are typically longer and can have a bevel or no bevel (as pictured above and below).
+They are typically longer, thinner, and have a lower angle (around 20 degrees) than other chisels, which enables you to trim end grain with greater ease.
+They can have a bevel or no bevel.

-You’ll be pretty save buying most of the brands mentioned in the list of chisels above (e.g. Stanley, Swan, Witherby, Buck Bros, Blue Spruce, etc.).
+You’ll be pretty safe buying most of the brands mentioned in the list of chisels above (e.g. Stanley, Swan, Witherby, Buck Bros, Blue Spruce, etc.).
 The size of paring chisel you buy will depend on what you’re building.
-Chris Schwarz recommends buying a 1-1/2″ paring chisel, which I’ve used for building hand planes, etc. I also really love my classic 1/2″ Witherby paring chisel.
-It has amazing steel, and sharpens nicer than any of my other chisels.
-I started out with a smaller size (like the 1/2″) to get into some smaller spaces (e.g. smaller tenons, dovetails, etc.).
+I really love my classic 1/2″ Witherby paring chisel.
+It has amazing steel, and sharpens nicer than most chisels.
+You can start out with a smaller size paring chisel (like 1/2″-3/4″) and then get a larger size if you run into the need.

 Buy Chisel Accessories

-I’ve really loved having a good sturdy leather chisel roll to hold my chisels when I travel to classes.
+I’ve really loved having a good sturdy leather chisel roll to hold my chisels when I travel.
 It protects the chisels edges & handles, but also protects everything else from your chisels!

 Plus, it’s a really beautiful way to display your beloved chisels.
 I purchased my “Large Deluxe Leather Chisel Roll” online from Highland Woodworking and am very satisfied with it.
 It was $25 cheaper than the Lie-Nielsen tool rolls, and may actually be higher quality.